First Student UK: Development

-Former operations
+Operations

 First Hampshire & Dorset operated First Student BMC 1100FE, seen in 2009.
 It is run for Hampshire County Council.

-First Student UK took 8,000 students to and from school in the UK, every day.
+First Student UK took 8,000 students to and from school in the UK every day.
 Fifteen school bus systems were operated, two in Scotland, two in Wales and the rest in England.
+The buses were run on door-to-door services direct to and from schools, with no adult members of the public allowed to board, and were equipped with seatbelts as standard, with all schoolchildren aboard having a designated seat on a bus.
+By April 2006, the scheme had achieved a 50% modal shift from car to bus on school runs served by the scheme.

-In contrast to the North American division, where school busing is a primary function, First Student UK takes advantage of the existence of a First Group operating base throughout the country.
-Yellow School Bus schemes are run on behalf of the local authority by an existing subsidiary of First or sub-contracted to an independent operator where they do not have a presence.
+In contrast to the North American division, where school busing is a primary function, First Student UK takes advantage of the existence of a First Group operating depot throughout the country; some areas where First did not operate, had to have new depots opened to operate the buses.
+The first schemes also had buses built like traditional US school buses, whereas later schemes have more conventional European designs.
+First Student schemes were run on behalf of the local authority by an existing subsidiary of First or subcontracted to an independent operator where they do not have a presence.

-One of the biggest schemes, First Halifax was the largest provider of yellow school buses on behalf of West Yorkshire Metro.
-First West Yorkshire was also involved in a First Student school bus scheme.
-They ran 81 school buses every day on [West Yorkshire Metro's My Bus scheme.
-First Berkshire ran a small scheme in Runnymede.
-Another scheme was run on behalf of Hampshire County Council, with handful of buses operated to selected schools by First Hampshire & Dorset.
+In one of the biggest First Student schemes, First West Yorkshire was the largest provider of yellow school buses on behalf of West Yorkshire Metro, running 81 school buses every day on Metro's My Bus scheme in Halifax.
+These services were operated using a fleet of BMC Condor buses.
+First Berkshire, meanwhile, launched a small scheme in Runnymede in February 2002, Another scheme was run on behalf of Hampshire County Council, with handful of buses operated to selected schools by First Hampshire & Dorset, and a bus was also demonstrated in the Greater Manchester area during September 2000 by First Manchester.